 Cheeky branding aside, it turns out that cannabis can be a serious boon in the bedroom.
-Read on to learn about how and why cannabis and cannabis products can be your friend when it comes to sexual desire and sexual enjoyment.
+Read on to learn about how and why cannabis and cannabis products can be your friend when it comes to sexual enjoyment.

 The endocannabinoid system and sexual arousal

 The endocannabinoid system (ECS) is a network of chemical signals and receptors that operates throughout the human brain (central nervous system) and body (peripheral nervous system), including the sexual organs.
-Employed in almost every aspect of our functioning, including sensations of sexual desire and sexual function, the ECS has a unique relationship with cannabis because of the interplay between the endocannabinoid receptors and the cannabinoids found in cannabis.
-Because of this unique relationship, sex is one of the functions that may be affected by cannabis use.
+Potentially employed in almost every aspect of our functioning, the ECS has a unique relationship with cannabis because of the interplay between the endocannabinoid receptors and the cannabinoids found in cannabis.

 The cannabinoid receptors are composed of CB1 and CB2 receptors and are stimulated by cannabinoids: either endocannabinoids (made by our body) or phytocannabinoids (made from plants).
-These receptors influence neural activity in response to things like hunger, sexual desire, or temperature.
+These receptors appear to help influence neural activity in response to things like hunger or temperature.
 CB1 receptors mediate most of the psychoactive effects of certain cannabinoids (when applicable), whereas CB2 receptors are more associated with anti-inflammatory and immunosuppressive responses [2].

 A brief history of sex and cannabis